bstenm/graphql-typescript-server-boilerpate/README.md

 #### Development

-Launch the server in development mode, it processes Typescript and lints your code on the save:
+Launch the server in development mode, it processes Typescript and lints your code on save:
 ```
 > yarn watch
 ```